 Dim lights or candle light for at least an hour before bed

-Before bed, read a fluffy novel that has elements of fun and hope, you can use a book lamp red a red light to avoid disturbing your sleep
+Before bed, read a fluffy novel that has elements of fun and hope, you can use a book lamp or a red light to avoid disturbing your sleep (or your bed mate!)